 This mechanism is amongst the very first of its type to be used in a fund financing, and sets a new bar in terms of the scale and complexity of the ESG KPIs and mechanism used.

-The Debevoise team advising EQT on the facility was led by partner Thomas Smith, and included associates Felix Paterson and Alex Bell.
+The Debevoise team advising EQT on the facility was led by partner Thomas Smith, and included associates Felix Paterson, Alex Bell and Andrew Burnett.